 - Harmful Dyes

-Obviously, this is not an exhaustive list, but these are a few of the most common found on the ingredients list of most cleaning products.
-They have been known to cause skin rashes, eye irritation, respiratory failure, be known carcinogens (which cause cancer), are endocrine disruptors, and in most cases, so toxic it is recommended that eye gear and full protection be worn when handling.
+Obviously, this is not an exhaustive list, but these are a few of the most common ingredients in most cleaning products.
+They have been known to cause skin rashes, eye irritation, and respiratory failure, be known carcinogens (which cause cancer), are endocrine disruptors, and in most cases, are so toxic it is recommended that eye gear and complete protection be worn when handling.
 Not to mention what it does to the environment.
 Why would I want something so toxic and harmful to be on my body, let alone in my home?
-Many of these harmful chemicals remain in the body for generations, stored in the fat cells of the body.
-Our bodies can become so overloaded with toxins, which is why I believe there are so many food allergies, disorders, and even diseases in our children that we didn’t see in previous generations.
+Many of these harmful chemicals remain in the body for generations, stored in the body’s fat cells.
+Our bodies can become overloaded with toxins, which is why I believe there are so many food allergies, disorders, and even diseases in our children that we didn’t see in previous generations.
 Our bodies are just overwhelmed and crying out for relief.
-I am doing my part to provide a more healthy environment for my children, as well as teaching them the importance of stewarding their bodies and our world… one product and one decision at a time.
+I am doing my part to provide a healthier environment for my children and teach them the importance of stewarding their bodies and our world… one product and one decision at a time.

 Detoxifying One Step at a Time

 Detoxifying and becoming more “green” can get expensive.
-I recommend starting with one product at time so as not to become overwhelmed.
+I recommend starting with one product at a time to avoid becoming overwhelmed.
 The product I chose to start with was my laundry detergent.
-Just like everyone else, I want my laundry clean and smelling good without hurting my family or the environment.
-Many “green” products don’t work so well or, maybe they ARE doing their job.
-Did you know products containing brighteners only give the illusion of clean by coating fabrics and “hiding” stains rather than really lifting them away?
-Maybe what we thought was clean all along, was just a cover up.
-I want a detergent to remove odors, bacteria, and fight a stain with all it’s might.
+Like everyone else, I want my laundry clean and smelling good without hurting my family or the environment.
+Many “green” products don’t work well, or maybe they ARE doing their job.
+Did you know products containing brighteners only give the illusion of clean by coating fabrics and “hiding” stains rather than lifting them away?
+Maybe what we thought was clean all along was just a cover-up.
+I want a detergent to remove odors and bacteria and fight a stain with all its might.
 There are better solutions out there.

 My DIY Laundry Detergent: More is Not Necessarily Better

-When boxed cake mixes first came out, the original recipe required only one additional ingredient to add to the mix-water.
+When boxed cake mixes first came out, the original recipe required only one additional ingredient to add to the mix—water.
 Well, no one would buy it because it was too simple.
 People couldn’t believe that a cake could be made with only the addition of water.
-So, the company added oil and an egg to the additions and the rest is history.
+So, the company added oil and an egg to the additions, and the rest is history.
 I bring this up because, like it or not, I am a more is better person.
-I have to go against my very nature to make this recipe because my brainwashed mind still believes that if there are more ingredients in a cleaner then it has to clean better.
+I have to go against my very nature to make this recipe because my brainwashed mind still believes that if there are more ingredients in a cleaner, it has to clean better.
 Each addition must add something to the mix, right?
-Or is is just filler?
-Well not in the case of my DIY Laundry Soap.
-Why add eggs and oil if it is not needed.
+Or is it just filler?
+Well, not in the case of my DIY Laundry Soap.
+Why add eggs and oil if it is not needed?

 To Use or Not to Use…That is the Question